Vivek-04022001/documentation/plone.app.dexterity/advanced/webdav-and-other-file-representations.md

 A `PUT` request reads the body of a request and uses it to update a resource that already exists, or to create a new object.

 By default `Resource.PUT()` fails with "405 Method Not Allowed".
-That is, it is not by default possible to `PUT` to a resource that already exists.
+That is, it's not by default possible to `PUT` to a resource that already exists.
 The same is true of `Collection.PUT()`.

 In Dexterity, the `PUT()` method is overridden to adapt `self` to `zope.filerepresentation.IRawWriteFile`, and call its `write()` method one or more times, writing the contents of the request body, before calling `close()`.